Optimistic Exploration for Risk-Averse Constrained Reinforcement Learning: Experiments

 \subsection{Baseline Algorithms}

 To evaluate the potential improvements of ORAC in learning risk-averse policies we compare against two baselines.
-First we compare against a risk-neutral off-policy CRL algorithm Soft Actor-Critic (SAC) Lagrangian, which extends SAC \citep{haarnoja_soft_2019} to the CRL, and aims to satisfy safety constraints in expectation.
+First we compare against a risk-neutral off-policy CRL algorithm Soft Actor-Critic (SAC) Lagrangian, which extends SAC \citep{haarnoja_soft_2018} to the CRL, and aims to satisfy safety constraints in expectation.
 Next we compare against a state-of-the-art risk-averse off-policy algorithm, Worst-Case SAC (WCSAC) \citep{yang_safetyconstrained_2023}.

 We compare these baseline algorithms against ORAC in three sets of environments, the GuardedMaze Gridworld \citep{greenberg_efficient_2022}, Safety-Gymnasium \citep{ji2023safety} and CityLearn \citep{vazquez-canteli_citylearn_2019}, across 10 seeds for each agent.
 We note that in complex environments WCSAC can fail to converge to a risk constraint satisfying policy \cite{kim2024spectralrisk}, which we hypothesise is due to the non-linear nature of approximation of risk in the original WCSAC.
-We therefore extend WCSAC by adopting the approach of \citet{kim2024spectralrisk} to linearise the approximation of risk for Safety Gymnasium and CityLearn environments. \footnote{We provide further details of the practical implementation of both the original implementation of WCSAC and the adoption of the approach of \cite{kim2024spectralrisk}, as well as comparisons in Safety Gymnasium tasks, in the supplemental material}.
+We therefore extend WCSAC by adopting the approach of \citet{kim2024spectralrisk} to linearise the approximation of risk for Safety Gymnasium and CityLearn environments \footnote{We provide further details of the practical implementation of both the original and linear approximation of risk \cite{kim2024spectralrisk} for WCSAC, comparisons of each approach and ablations of the introduced hyperparameters in supplemental material}.
 We maintain the original implementation of WCSAC in the GuardedMaze environment as applying the approach of \cite{kim2024spectralrisk} failed to find the solution under any conditions, which we believe is due to extra optimisation challenges posed by this approach.